gdunc/city_analysis_v2/README.md

 # City Analysis v2 — Alpine Cities (Population + Coordinates)

-Minimal toolchain to fetch and analyze cities in and near the Alps from GeoNames and OSM (Overpass), clipped to the Alpine perimeter, with CSV/GeoJSON outputs and a console summary.
+Minimal toolchain to fetch and analyze cities in and near the Alps from GeoNames and OSM (Overpass), clipped to a comprehensive Alpine perimeter covering the full mountain range, with CSV/GeoJSON outputs and a console summary.

 ## Features
 - **Population data** from GeoNames and OpenStreetMap